 6. You can help with our stewardship program, participating in river cleanups.

-7. You’ll party with us at our spring season kick-off and our end-of-year dinner.
+7. You’ll party with us at our end-of-year dinner.

 8. You can purchase spiffy synthetic club tee shirts at bargain prices.